justinrgarrard/world-of-naevis.net/docs/character_creation/class/wizard.md

 # Wizard

-**Wizards** are those adventurers trained in the academic practice of arcane spellcasting.
+[Wizards](../../more/classes/wizard) are adventurers trained in the academic practice of arcane spellcasting.
 They are, by necessity, highly educated individuals.

 #### Scrolls
 A practitioner is valued as much for their ability to use [scrolls](../../gear/scrolls) as for their individual talents.
 Fortifications regularly stockpiles caches of scrolls to arm warmages, allowing them to wreak havoc on invaders.